Levitator1/cross-gcc/README.md

 	make -j `nproc`
 	make install

 "--prefix" is a common autconf option which allows you to specify a directory tree into which to perform the install.
-In this case, we install local to the current user.
-You can point the makefile's install target at $HOME/arm-tools, and then add $HOME/arm-tools to your PATH environment variable and then call programs installed there as if they were installed normally.
-Assuming you use bash, see the bash documentation to see how to ensure that this happens upon shell initialization.
+Usually this is implicitly "/" for a system-wide install.
+In our case, we install local to the current user.
+You can thus point the makefile's install target at $HOME/arm-tools, and then add $HOME/arm-tools to your PATH environment variable, and then call programs installed there as if they were installed normally.
+Assuming you use bash, see the bash documentation to see how to ensure that PATH gets updated upon shell initialization.
 A command like this should suffice:

 	PATH=$HOME/arm-tools:$HOME